TheRealSaiTama/SimpleJS/README.md

 ## 📚 Introduction

 Welcome to **SimpleJS** - a carefully curated collection of JavaScript projects designed to take you from a complete beginner to a JavaScript professional!
-This repository serves as a learning path with projects that gradually increase in complexity, introducing new concepts, patterns, and best practices along the way.
+This repository serves as a learning path with hands-on projects.

 > 💡 **Why SimpleJS?** Because learning to code should be fun, engaging, and practical!